daedalius/article-exposing-component-from-storybook-to-handle-them-in-cypress/Article.md

         .should('not.be.visible');
 });
 ```
-Tip: If a such hook haven't worked or you dislike calling the hook outside the component - rewrite the wrapper via simple class.
+Tip: If such hook haven't worked or you dislike calling the hook outside the component - rewrite the wrapper via simple class.

 ## Testing component methods